BAYKO in "Which?" - November, 1964

 What they made.

-Make-believe - did they go on to play with what they'd made?
+Make-believe - did they play with what they'd made?

-Joining in together - how children related to the product and each other?
+Joining in - how they related to the product / each other?

 Putting away - did it fit back in the box.